 |Spine MRIs - Group I5, Subgroup 6 to 10||Items in range 63151 to 63280 restrict with each other|

-For more information on MRI Co-claiming rules, see the MBS Online Changes to MBS items and rules for diagnostic imaging services fact sheet.
+To find out more about MRI Co-claiming rules, go to Changes to MBS items and rules for diagnostic imaging services fact sheet.

 There are MBS item descriptions that include the phrase ‘as an independent procedure’.
 Medicare benefits are not payable for both an item containing this phrase and another procedure where either: